+To learn how to detox the body and balance hormones, it helps to understand the process of detoxification as a whole.
 While other organs participate in the detoxification process, ground zero for detoxification is your liver.
 While you’re detoxifying, you want to go out of your way to show your liver some major love.
 Giving your liver love means eliminating anything that potentially stresses it out and giving it the right nutrients and compounds to work efficiently.

 Detoxification is mainly carried out by the liver, as everything that we consume is first filtered through the liver.
 Unfortunately, the liver may become overwhelmed if our toxic load is too high.
 This can lead to improper liver function, which can result in a number of negative health effects such as hormone imbalance, high blood pressure/high cholesterol, low energy, poor metabolism, and excess weight gain among other ailments.